 There’s a Million and One, But These Are My Top 10 Uses for Aloe Vera

 In the event of some sort of apocalyptic event, you will likely see me running down the road with my aloe plant in one arm, and my bugout bag in the other!
 There are so many uses for aloe vera, that I truly would be at a loss without it by my side.
-Here are 10 of the top uses for all of that aloe vera that has taken over your pots in the backyard:

 With a pH that closely matches that of our scalp, aloe vera is a perfect match in most hair care products because it not only effectively cleanses the scalp without stripping it of its precious oils, but it also conditions your hair while sealing in the cuticles.
 Used as an alternative to the baking soda method, aloe vera makes the perfect pH-balanced option when you are “no-pooing.”
-Aloe vera is also great for relieving problems with dandruff and other scalp related issues.
+Aloe vera is also great for relieving problems with dandruff and other scalp-related issues.
 You can either combine equal parts of the aloe with coconut milk, raw apple cider vinegar, hydrosol, or water and then wash as you do with your other no-‘poo options.

 Just like your scalp, your face has a sensitive oil layer that can easily be disrupted when cleansing, because of pH variances.
 Unlike castile soap, which has a high pH of 9.5, aloe vera has a pH that closely matches our skin’s sebum and acid mantle, allowing you to effectively cleanse your face without disrupting the natural oil cycle.
-Those with acne/oily skin types will find relief using aloe vera because not only does it tone the skin and close the pores while moisturizing, but it also has anti-inflammatory properties that helps to reduce acne breakouts as well.
+Those with acne/oily skin types will find relief using aloe vera because not only does it tone the skin and close the pores while moisturizing, but it also has anti-inflammatory properties that help to reduce acne breakouts as well.

 Aloe vera is one of the most widely used remedies for burns of all kinds.
 Not only does it soothe and cool the skin, but it helps to speed up healing while even reversing blisters before they develop.
 If kept in the fridge, aloe feels amazing on a fresh sunburn.
 Here’s a great recipe for sunburn relief using aloe.